We all know how important hose is for a gardener to make the watering job easy and fun. But it needs to be well maintained to prolong its life.

 You need to drain out the water all the way out when you close your hose.
 Make sure that there is no water left inside the tube.
 You can remove excess water by hoisting it over your shoulder.
 Leftover water inside of the hose for a long time may damage your hose.

 Use a hanger :

 You can simply extend the life of your garden hose by using a hanger.
-You should use a hanger to store the hose after you work done with a hose.
-You can buy a hanger with a very small amount of dollars or build by yourself using some old idle materials around you.
-I am pretty sure, what you invest on hanger for hose, in return you will get a multiplied benefits.
+You should use a hanger to store the hose after your work is done with a hose.
+You can buy a hanger with a very small amount of dollars or build it by yourself using some old idle materials around you.
+I am pretty sure, what you invest on a hanger for hose, in return you will get a multiplied benefits.